The recovery of the magnificent Felis silvestris grampia

 The Scottish Wildcat Project

-Alladale Wilderness Reserve is an active participant in the recovery of the threatened Scottish wildcat.
-The species is now fully protected by law and is generally recognized as a separate subspecies, Felis silvestris grampia, to its European cousins, confined to the Central and Northern Highlands of mainland Scotland.
+Alladale Wilderness Reserve is an active participant in the recovery of the threatened Scottish Wildcat.
+The species is fully protected by law and is generally recognized as a separate subspecies, Felis silvestris grampia, to its European cousins, and is confined to the Central and Northern Highlands of mainland Scotland.

 Habitat destruction, human persecution, and interbreeding with domestic cats has decimated the population.
-There are now thought to be fewer than 400 individuals left, making it one of the rarest feline species in the world.
+There are now thought to be 100 to 300 individuals left, making it one of the rarest feline species in the world.

 Image by Alladale’s Reserve Manager Innes MacNeill